richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 Make sure to create a readme.md file so the repo has at least one file.

 -Clone the repository to /gitrepos/libraryname

+-Initialize with LIBSRCEXP *ALL.

+-Perform daily updates to repositories on a scheduled basis with LIBSRCEXP *LAST7.

 ### Create an IBM i SSH user key for each IBM i user